SuryaPradeepM/R-Projects-Harvard-DataScience-Professional-Program/Breast Cancer Classification/Readme.md

-This is part of the final assessment are available to Verified Learners on the Harvard Data Science Machine Learning Course
+This project is part of the final assessment available to Verified Learners on the Harvard Data Science Machine Learning Course

 The brca dataset from the dslabs package contains information about breast cancer diagnosis biopsy samples for tumors that were determined to be either benign (not cancer) and malignant (cancer).
 The brca object is a list consisting of: